California universities to recognize caste discrimination among South Asians | DW | 11.02.2022

 Pariyar became one of the instrumental figures in implementing a new policy through the California State University (CSU) system, which now formally recognizes caste discrimination and offers a way to report instances of it.

-Advocates have hailed the new policy, saying that it validates the experience of many Dalit students within the California university system and United States.
-While the caste system is outlawed in South Asian countries, experts say the belief system still persists all over the world.
+Advocates have hailed the new policy, saying it validates the experience of many Dalit students within the CSU and United States.
+While negative discrimination on the basis of caste is outlawed in South Asian countries like India, experts say caste prejudices still persist all over the world.

-On January 1, the CSU system, which has 23 campuses across the state, became the first full university system to recognize caste under its nondiscrimination policy.
+On January 1, CSU, which has 23 campuses across the state, became the first full university system to recognize caste under its nondiscrimination policy.

-The policy also marks a milestone in efforts to have caste recognized, as the Cal State network is the largest four-year public university system in the US.
+The policy also marks a milestone in efforts to have caste recognized, as the CSU is the largest four-year public university system in the United States.

 In addition to the CSU system, several other universities have included caste in their own policies, including University of California, Davis and Brandeis University.

-Over 500 faculty members supported the policy, while 80 said they oppose it, claiming that the policy could perpetuate discrimination against South Asian students.
+More than 500 faculty members publicly supported the policy, while at least 80 said they opposed it, claiming that the policy could perpetuate discrimination against South Asian students.

 The statement also called for "the removal of the discriminatory insertion of 'caste' as an additional category," and said it would reinforce "deeply entrenched, false stereotypes about Indians, Hindus, and caste."

-While advocates say that caste protections are a step in the right direction, some feel that the issue is still very deeply rooted, and that caste discrimination takes many forms which can't be directly reported.
+While advocates say caste protections are a step in the right direction, some feel that the issue is still very deeply rooted — and that caste discrimination takes many forms which can't be directly reported.

 "It's a 2,500-year-old structure of violence.
 It's way older than white supremacy," Shaista Patel, a professor of Critical Muslim Studies with the University of California, San Diego (UCSD), told DW.